tecsa-acd/m1-web-full-stack/docs/wof-requirements.md

 * **NR.4.4 Internet Accessibility:** The application must be accessible via the internet at a dedicated domain name.

 **5. Efficiency:**
-* **NR.5.1 Response Time:** The backend shall respond to spin and reset requests within a 100-500ms under normal load, excluding the frontend's artificial delay.
+✅* **NR.5.1 Response Time:** The backend shall respond to spin and reset requests within a 100-500ms under normal load (10 concurrent users), excluding the frontend's artificial delay.
-* **NR.5.2 Resource Usage:** The backend shall not exceed an average CPU usage of 15% and memory usage of 300 MB during normal operation, as measured over 10mins under typical load (2 concurrent users).
+✅* **NR.5.2 Resource Usage:** The backend shall not exceed an average CPU usage of 15% and memory usage of 300 MB during normal operation, as measured over 10mins under typical load (10 concurrent users).

 **6. Security:**
 ✅* **NR.6.1 Data Confidentiality (HTTPS):** The system shall ensure that all data transmitted between the client (frontend) and the server (backend) is encrypted using HTTPS